konstantin-kuzovkin/architecture-portfolio/05-workflow-orchestration/README.md

 ## Architecture Context

+> A workflow engine should orchestrate business processes without becoming the owner of business capabilities implemented by domain services.

 Long-running business processes require explicit management of process state, retries, timeouts, failures and recovery.

 The workflow engine is treated as an infrastructure component responsible for process execution and orchestration.